Brandon Knight (baseball)

-Brandon Michael Knight (born October 1, 1975 in Oxnard, California) is a retired American professional baseball player and current pitching coach.
-A right-handed pitcher, Knight played Major League Baseball for the New York Yankees and the New York Mets, Nippon Professional Baseball for the Fukuoka Daiei Hawks and the Hokkaido Nippon Ham Fighters, and in the KBO League for the Nexen Heroes.
+Brandon Michael Knight (born October 1, 1975) is an American professional baseball pitcher and coach.
+Knight played Major League Baseball for the New York Yankees and the New York Mets, Nippon Professional Baseball for the Fukuoka Daiei Hawks and the Hokkaido Nippon Ham Fighters, and in the KBO League for the Nexen Heroes.
 He is the current pitching coach for the Kiwoom Heroes of the KBO.

 Professional

 American baseball

 Knight, who was selected by the Texas Rangers in the 1995 amateur draft, was traded by the Rangers to the New York Yankees on December 13, 1999, with pitcher Sam Marsonek for outfielder Chad Curtis, and appeared in 11 major league games for the New York Yankees in 2001 and 2002.

 Nippon Professional Baseball

 From 2003–2005, Knight played for Nippon Professional Baseball (NPB) in Japan.
 He spent two years in Fukuoka, Japan playing for the Fukuoka Daiei Hawks and one year in Sapporo, Japan playing for the Nippon Ham Fighters.